Building Efficient Software Test Reports

 - Network testing under a 5G LTE provider

 Critical Issues / Blockers

 Critical issues and blockers should be identified in its own section, to call attention to the audience of any situations from the testing that requires immediate attention.
-These are typically more severe issues that the Test team wants to highlight up front, and prepare for a discussion amongst defending why these issues are critical.
-These can also be further summarized later in the test report under the Test summary and defects.
+These are typically more severe issues that the Test team wants to highlight up front and prepare for a discussion about defending why these issues are critical.
+These can also be further summarized later in the software test reports under the Test summary and defects.

 This section should summarize the testing activity that was performed within the session.
 Be sure to use charts, graphs, and numbers to provide evidence supporting your summary.
 This generally will highlight metrics and data that would capture areas like:

 Defects help measure the health and progress of the project and should always be a critical metric that is reported in all software test reports.
 However, there are many aspects of defects, and you should first consider what information is warranted when presenting bug data to the stakeholders.
 The most common conditions when reporting defects are: